Is a Photo Sharing site for me?

 By now you’ve probably heard of Pinterest.

-It’s one of the fastest growing websites ever, and it’s the newest shiny object taking the attention of marketers everywhere.
+e fastest growing websites ever, and it’s the newest shiny object taking the attention of marketers everywhere.
 It’s also a great place to get lost for a few hours.
 But is it really worth it?
 Do we really need another website to share pictures of cats and food?
 Don’t we have enough social networks to manage and keep track of?

 As with any lead generating tools, Pinterest is another place to grow an audience.
 Depending on what you bring to the board (that’s how you organize pins on Pinterest that are similar), it could be the perfect place for inbound marketing.
 Pinterest generates traffic and leads, 2 of the 4 pillars of inbound marketing.